How does your mattress feel these days?

 Firmness can also vary depending on mattress construction and brand.
 One brand’s 6 may feel like another brand’s 5, and a medium-firm hybrid might feel harder than a medium-firm foam mattress.
 That’s why it’s always important to try out your new mattress and make sure it provides the right support.

 Note, however, that your body may need some time to get used to a new mattress, particularly if it’s firmer than your old one.
-This breaking-in period can take 3–4 weeks, so give it time.
+This breaking-in period can take 3 to 4 weeks, so give it time.

-People with lower body weight can generally get good support from a foam mattress.
-But people with higher body weight may prefer the added sturdiness of coils underneath foam.
+People with lower body weights can generally get good support from a foam mattress.
+But people with higher body weights may prefer the added sturdiness of coils underneath foam.

-You may not think much about the edges of your bed if you sleep alone, but good edge support can make all the difference if you share your bed with a partner, move around a lot, or sit on the edge of your bed to get dressed.
+You may not think much about the edges of your bed if you sleep alone.
+But good edge support can make all the difference if you share your bed with a partner or pet, move around a lot, or sit on the edge of your bed to get dressed.

 If your bed has weak edges, you might feel like the bed gives way easily when you sit on it.
 This can spell bad news at night if your partner rolls you to the edge, and you feel like you’re going to tumble to the floor.